420 Oak Street PRK 120

 Adjunct faculty are reviewed and appointed by the College through which the course is offered.
 Faculty who teach online are screened in the same ways as faculty who teach face-to-face, except that online faculty typically have one additional requirement.
 Many departments have a faculty review process that includes faculty who teach in the department who decide whether a prospective faculty member has the proper experience to teach selected courses.
 Sometimes it is a department head who reviews.
 In all cases, similar qualifications are expected.
 Individuals are identified as having been approved for particular courses within the program, department, or college.

-The one additional consideration given to online faculty credentials is whether they have been trained in the use of the Blackboard system.
+The one additional consideration given to online faculty credentials is whether they have been trained in the use of the system.
 Any online faculty must have worked with FCTL to demonstrate their skills with online technology before they can receive a course shell for development of their course.

 Yes.
 To be provided with a course shell for building or importing an online course, faculty members must be on the list of individuals who have been trained.
 Department heads/chairs may make exceptions to this for individuals who have other appropriate training or experience.
-Blackboard training is available in an online format, through individualized instruction, and through group training programs.
+Training is available in an online format, through individualized instruction, and through group training programs.
 All are announced regularly.
 Contact the Faculty Center for Teaching and Learning for options that fit your schedule.

 Some Colleges are providing peer mentors for new online faculty.

-While there remain plenty of options for instructors to teach classes in the traditional methods, there should be no requirement for faculty to teach online unless they are willing and have completed the Blackboard training.
+While there remain plenty of options for instructors to teach classes in the traditional methods, there should be no requirement for faculty to teach online unless they are willing and have completed the training.
 The EMAT team has strongly encouraged the use of volunteers first when staffing online courses, and the faculty contract supports that use of volunteers.